RedisLabs/redislabs-docs/content/platforms/kubernetes/getting-started/openshift/openshift-operatorhub.md

 ### Step 3: Inspect your database services

-After you create your database in the Redis Enterprise web UI, the operator detects the change and creates Kubernetes services that expose the database.
+After you create your database in the Redis Enterprise admin console, the operator detects the change and creates Kubernetes services that expose the database.
 The databases are named according to the database name.
 For example, if you called your database "`test`", kubectl shows these services: